-She and her husband, Robert (Bob), own Allergic Child Publishing Group, the publishing company for Allie, Cody and Chad.
+She and her husband, Robert, own Allergic Child Publishing Group, the publishing company for Allie, Cody and Chad.

 Nicole has helped school districts across the United States manage food allergies and create safe environments for food allergic children.
-She was a founding member of her school district’s Food Allergy Task Force, which continues its mission today to assist students and families managing life threatening food allergies in Academy District 20.
+She was a founding member of her school district’s Food Allergy Task Force in 2007, which continues its mission today to assist students and families managing life threatening food allergies in Academy School District 20.

 In Colorado, Nicole was the driving force to get Senate Bill 09-226 introduced and passed into law requiring all school districts to have a policy to keep food allergic children safe at school.
 Two years of meeting with senators, representatives and board members of the Department of Education culminated in the bill being signed into law by Governor Bill Ritter during Food Allergy Awareness Week in 2009.